-As the distributor serving one of the fastest growing cities in North America, Toronto Hydro receives significant volumes of request to connect new residential developments and businesses each year.
-In 2021, Toronto Hydro connected over 99.86% of the new residential and small business services requested within the prescribed five business day standard once all conditions were met (or as otherwise agreed to by the customer and Toronto Hydro).
-This result is aligned with last year's performance and has surpassed the industry target of 90% since 2011.
+As the distributor serving one of the fastest growing cities in North America, Toronto Hydro receives a significant volume of requests to connect new residential developments and businesses each year.
+In 2023, Toronto Hydro connected 99.91% of new residential and small business services requested within the prescribed five business day standard, once all conditions were met (or as otherwise agreed to by the customer and Toronto Hydro).
+This result is aligned with last year's performance and the utility's trend of surpassing the industry target of 90% since 2011.